Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Brain Health (2026)

-The brain is roughly 60% fat, and DHA omega-3 is the most abundant fatty acid in brain cell membranes.
-Epidemiological data consistently links higher omega-3 intake with slower cognitive decline, and intervention studies show benefits for memory and processing speed - particularly in people with low baseline DHA levels.
-Beyond omega-3, lion's mane mushroom and citicoline have emerging evidence, though with smaller study sizes.
-We scored brain health supplements based on the quality and consistency of cognitive outcome data, not mechanistic speculation.
+Your brain is roughly 60% fat, and the single most abundant fatty acid in its cell membranes is DHA omega-3 - which is a good clue about where to start.
+Population studies consistently tie higher omega-3 intake to slower cognitive decline, and trials show benefits for memory and processing speed, especially in people who started out low on DHA.
+Past omega-3, lion's mane mushroom and citicoline have early evidence, though from smaller studies.
+We scored brain health supplements on the quality and consistency of actual cognitive-outcome data, not mechanism-of-action guesswork.

 Our Top Picks